Royal Navy Aircraft - WW2 Part 5

 #Corsair1 #VICTORIOUS #FORMIDABLE #ARBITER

-Chance Vought F-4U Corsair Mk.II, 1836 Sqn Fleet Air Arm, HMS VICTORIOUS
+Chance Vought Corsair Mk.II, 1836 Sqn Fleet Air Arm, HMS VICTORIOUS

 This is the Hobbyboss kit with some very minor modifications and decals from my spares box.
-In deference to Vought's apparent use of substitute paints instead of normal FAA colours, I have used a lighter grey and olive drab instead of Extra Dark Sea Grey and Dark Slate Grey.
+In deference to Vought's apparent use of substitute paints instead of normal FAA colours, I have used a lighter grey and olive drab instead of Extra Dark Sea Grey and Dark Slate Grey (Link to build page).

 Hasegawa's Corsair is a straightforward and well executed kit.
 Decals are from the box, although I have substituted Modeldecal roundels since the Hasegawa colours weren't quite right (no roundel blue border).

-This aircraft was flown by Lt Robert Hampton "Hammy" Gray VC, of the Royal Canadian Navy, one of 2 FAA recipients of the Victoria Cross during WW2.
+This aircraft represents that flown Lt Robert Hampton "Hammy" Gray VC, of the Royal Canadian Navy, one of 2 FAA recipients of the Victoria Cross during WW2.
+Gray was killed during an attack on ships just off the Japanese coast.

 Citation for Victoria Cross